 The sample frame for the LPIS consists of a comprehensive list of fishing access sites, such as marinas or boat ramps, to which boats return from fishing trips directed at large pelagic fishes.
 This list of sites, called the master site register (MSR), will provide information on the geographic location of each site, as well as estimates of the daily expected numbers of private and charter boat large pelagic fishing trips returning to each site for both weekdays and weekend days.
 Whenever possible, these estimates shall be based on averages of actual counts obtained on prior visits to the site in the same month of a previous year.
 When prior counts are not available, then estimates should be based on a reasonable assessment of the number of boats using the site, the proportion of boats that are used to fish for large pelagic species, and the relative frequency of trips by such boats at nearby sites, where previous counts are available.
-NMFS will provide the Contractor with the most current version of the LPIS MSR as a SAS dataset.
-Variable descriptions for the 2005 MSR are included in Appendix B.1 (Dataset Variable

-Descriptions and Codes).
+NMFS will provide the Contractor with the final 2009 LPIS MSR (in SAS format) as a starting point for developing the 2010 MSR.
+Due to a change in the definition of what constitutes an eligible LPIS intercept in 2010, 2009 MSR fishing pressures will need to be updated for 2010.
+Prior to 2010, anglers or captains who did not target a large pelagic species but caught one incidentally were eligible for a LPIS interview.
+Starting in 2010 only anglers or captains who targeted a large pelagic species will be eligible for the LPIS.
+NOAA Fisheries will work with the Contractor to appropriately adjust the MSR to accommodate this change in the questionnaire screener.
+Variable descriptions for MSR database are included in Appendix B.1 (Dataset Variable Descriptions and Codes).

 To increase interviewing efficiency, individual sites in the MSR shall be grouped together as needed to form site clusters with reasonable total expectations of interviewing productivity.
 Sites with expected high numbers of interviews (generally more than 4 per day) shall remain unclustered, while sites with lower expectations of interviewing success shall be grouped together with other nearby sites.
 Clustering of sites should attempt to raise the total number of expected interviews while minimizing the driving distance between sites.
 Factors to consider in assigning sites to clusters include the relative fishing pressures at each site, the proximity of sites within a cluster and the historical interviewing productivity at sites within a cluster.
-Sites within a cluster for June but not July).
+Sites within a cluster may vary from month to month (i.e., two sites may be part of the same cluster for June but not July).
 The Contractor will work closely with NMFS to determine which sites should be clustered together and which should stand alone.
 Contractor decisions regarding clustering of sites must be made at least four weeks prior to sampling for a particular month and will be subject to NMFS approval.